asdfugil/AltLinux/README.md

 sudo apt install libhandy-1-0 libhandy-1-dev
 ```

-Then install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).
+Then you can install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).

 If your distribution isn't based on Ubuntu, you can [run the script without installing](#run-the-script-without-installing).
 It contains experimental Fedora and Arch Linux instructions which may or may not work.